 The Company expenses the costs associated with start-up activities and organization costs associated with its development or reopening of hotels and significant attractions as incurred.
-The Company's preopening costs during 2012 primarily relate to a new sports bar entertainment facility at Gaylord Palms that opened in February 2012.
+The Company's preopening costs during 2015 primarily relate to the AC Hotel, which opened in April 2015.